FREVA-CLINT/freva-service-config/README.md

 > **Note:** The above environment variables are optional, if for example you do
             not set the `REDIS_USERNAME` and `REDIS_PASSWORD` the server will be started using the default redis db user without password protection.
-The same applies for TLS certificates.
+The same applies to TLS certificates.
 If you choose none, none will be used.
-Once you've chosen usernames, passwords and certificates make sure this information client(s) is passed on to all clients making connections to the server.
+Once you've chosen usernames, passwords and/or certificates make sure this information is passed on to the client(s) making connections to the server.

 ### Backup of data
 If you need a simple backup functionality, you can add the `daily_backup.sh`